Silicon Valley (TV series): Home media

 The complete first season was released on DVD and Blu-ray on March 31, 2015; bonus features include audio commentaries and behind-the-scenes featurettes.
 The second season was released on DVD and Blu-ray on April 19, 2016; bonus features include six audio commentaries, a behind-the-scenes featurette, and deleted scenes.
 The third season was released on DVD and Blu-ray on April 11, 2017; bonus features include deleted scenes.
 The fourth season was released on DVD and Blu-ray on September 12, 2017; bonus features include deleted scenes.

 International broadcast

 In Australia, the series premiered on April 9, 2014, and aired on The Comedy Channel.
 In the United Kingdom, it premiered on July 16, 2014, airing on Sky Atlantic, while also being available on internet view-on-demand services such as Blinkbox.
 In New Zealand, the series airs on SoHo (owned by Sky Network Television Limited) and the series is available for streaming on Sky GO and NEON.
-In India, the series is available for streaming on Hotstar.
+In India, the series is available for streaming on JioCinema.